DeeKahy/UniNotes/docs/5. Semester/index.md

 ## Troubleshooting
 - If you are having issues make sure to read the FAQ below.
-- If the FAQ didnt help then messag Diego on discord.
+- If the FAQ didnt help then message Diego or mantarias on discord.

 ## FAQ